Punisher: In other media

 The character of the Punisher has appeared in many types of media.
-Since his first appearance in 1974, he has appeared in television, films, and video games—each on multiple occasions—and his name, symbol, and image have appeared on products and merchandise.
+Since his first appearance in 1974, he has appeared in television, films, an animated movie, and fan films.
+He has also appeared in video games, and his name, symbol, and image have appeared on products and merchandise.
 The Punisher made his first film appearance in a self-titled 1989 film, wherein he is portrayed by Dolph Lundgren.
 The film was released theatrically internationally but straight to video in North America by Live Entertainment in 1989.
 This version of the character is notable for lacking the signature skull logo from the comics.
 Marvel hired Jonathan Hensleigh to write and direct the 2004 film, starring Thomas Jane.
 The film was mainly based on two Punisher comic book stories; The Punisher: Year One and Welcome Back, Frank.

 A direct sequel to the 2004 film was supposed to follow based on strong DVD sales, but the lack of a good script kept the project in development for over 3 years, and by the end both Jonathan Hensleigh and Thomas Jane pulled out.
 In June 2007, Lexi Alexander was hired to direct and Ray Stevenson was hired in July to play the Punisher in the newly titled Punisher: War Zone, which became a reboot, and not a sequel to 2004's The Punisher.

 In October 2013, Marvel and Disney announced that Marvel Television and ABC Studios would provide Netflix with live-action series centered around the Marvel Comics characters Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.
-In June 2015, Marvel announced that Jon Bernthal had been cast as Frank Castle / Punisher for the second season of Daredevil.
+In June 2015, Marvel announced that Jon Bernthal had been cast as Frank Castle / The Punisher for the second season of Daredevil.
 A spin-off series centered on the character had entered development by January 2016.
 The series, The Punisher, was officially ordered that April, and the first season was released on Netflix in November 2017.

-Bernthal appears in first and second seasons of Daredevil: Born Again (2025–present), and will return in the untitled Punisher television special and Spider-Man: Brand New Day, both releasing in 2026.
+Bernthal reprised his role as Castle in the first season of the revival series Daredevil: Born Again (2025), the Marvel Television Special Presentation's The Punisher: One Last Kill television special (2026), and in the film Spider-Man: Brand New Day (2026).